-- You can sell your home on the open market - You can instruct local estate agents although no advertising board may be displayed - You must notify Exmouth Court (Management) Ltd (Your Independent Living Manager) that you are selling and provide your estate agent details.
-You can instruct local estate agents although no advertising board may be displayed. - There is an age restriction for purchasers and residents of this development or those with a relevant disability.
-Relevant disability is classified as a physical disability only and does not include those with a mental disability.
-A minimum age restriction of sixty years for properties numbered 1-22 and fifty-five years for properties numbered 23-39. - The Independent Living Manager may keep a list of interested prospective purchasers - There is a 1.5% selling fee payable to the Trust on the sale of your property
+- You can sell your home on the open market - You can instruct local estate agents although no advertising board may be displayed - There is an age restriction of 55 years or older for purchasers/owners and residents on this development or those with a relevant disability.
+Relevant disability is classified as a physical disability only and does not include those with a mental disability. - You must notify Housman Park (Management) Ltd (Your Independent Living Manager) that you are selling and provide your estate agents details - The Independent Living Manager may keep a list of interested prospective purchasers - There is a 5% selling fee payable to the Trust on the sale of these properties.
+This is calculated as the difference between the original price of the property and the price on resale

-EXMOUTH COURT (MANAGEMENT) LTD CHARTER TO RESIDENTS
+HOUSMAN PARK (MANAGEMENT) LTD CHARTER TO RESIDENTS

-Exmouth Court (Management) Ltd seeks to provide the residents with services of the highest quality.
+Housman Park (Management) Ltd seeks to provide the residents with services of the highest quality.
 Our employees are encouraged to work towards an improved service